emberjs/guides/source/tutorial/hbs-helper.md

   // Replace this with your real tests. test('it renders', async function(assert) {
     this.set('inputValue', '1234');
-  test('it renders correctly for a Standalone rental', function(assert) {
+  test('it renders correctly for a Standalone rental', async function(assert) {
     this.set('inputValue', 'Estate');

     await render(hbs`{{rental-property-type inputValue}}`);